Icodextrin (Into the abdomen)

 How to Use This Medicine

 - Your doctor will decide how much of the solution you need and tell you how often it should be used.
-This solution is given through a special tube called a catheter.
-The catheter is placed in your abdomen during a minor operation.
+This solution is given through a catheter that is placed in your abdomen during a minor operation.

-- Your doctor, nurse, or other trained health professional will teach you about peritoneal dialysis and how it works.
-Make sure you understand all instructions before doing the process yourself.
+- Your caregiver should teach you about peritoneal dialysis and how to use this solution.
+Make sure you understand all instructions before you do the process yourself.
 Follow all of the steps in the process exactly as you were trained to do.

 - Look at the solution in its container before you use it.
 Do not use the solution if it is cloudy or has small specks floating in it.
-Do not use the solution if the container has a leak.
+Do not use it if the container has a leak.

-- You may warm the solution up to about 98 degrees F (37 degrees C) before you use it.
-Do not take the wrapping off of the container of solution until after you have warmed the solution.
-The best way to warm the solution is to wrap a dry heating pad around the container and wrapping.
+- You may warm the solution up to body temperature with a dry heating pad before you use it.
+Leave the wrapper on while you heat it.
 Do not warm the solution in a microwave oven or put it in water.
-Do not let the temperature of the solution get above 104 degrees F (40 degrees C).
+Do not let the solution get above 104 degrees F.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.